Pupils in our partner schools achieve more and progress faster than the national average

 We are proud of the diverse mix of schools within Challenge Partners, which includes some of the highest-performing in the country and others at an earlier stage on their journey to excellence.
 What unites them is their commitment to working together to improve, regardless of their starting point.

-We seek to increase the capacity of the Partnership by supporting the accreditation of outstanding individuals, schools and practices.
-This enables more leaders to undertake school-to-school work and for everyone to access the available best practice.
+We seek to increase the capacity of the system by building improvement capacity and supporting leadership development for senior and middle leaders.
+This enables more leaders to participate in school improvement, share wisdom and great practice.

-Aim 4: Develop a self-improving and sustainable system which contributes to national research and policy-making
+Aim 4: Develop a world-class, self-improving and sustainable system which contributes to national research and policy-making

 We have continued to enhance our approach to systemic leadership development as well as contributing to publications which set out the methodology underpinning our approach and being the focus of an independent analysis of the review process: